ankaan/ludd-git/slides.md

 ### How do you work in a group?

 * Shared folder.
 (In cloud or on mainframe.)
 * Mail files back and fourth.
-(All filer or only changed ones?)
+(All files or only changed ones?)
 * Instant messaging.

 ### How do you undo changes?